nush16/T3A2-A/readme.md

-# T3A2-A • GP Online Doctor Appointment App
+# T3A2-A • GP Online Appointment App